virajPatil11/Olympics_Dataset_Analysis/README.md

 # Olympics_Dataset_Analysis
-This repository is having all the codes written for analyzing the Summer Olympics Analysis.
+This repository is having all the codes written for analyzing the Summer Olympics Analysis during ETG Python for AI/ML Internship

 I've used Pandas and Seaborn libraries of Pyhton for analysing.